citusdata/citus_docs/use_cases/timeseries.rst

 Archiving with Columnar Storage
 -------------------------------

-Some applications have data logically divides into a small updatable part and a larger part that's "frozen."
+Some applications have data that logically divides into a small updatable part and a larger part that's "frozen."
 Examples include logs, clickstreams, or sales records.
 In this case we can combine partitioning with :ref:`columnar table storage <columnar>` (introduced in Citus 10) to compress historical partitions